WatchESPN

 Watch TNT

-Similar to WatchESPNNBATNt, TNT offers online streaming of whatever currently airs on either of its TNT West, or TNT East broadcasts.
+Similar to WatchESPN, TNT offers online streaming of whatever currently airs on either of its TNT West, or TNT East broadcasts.
 Like ESPN’s app, TNT requires users to tether a compatible cable or satellite subscription to the website in order to view the content (i.e. NBA playoff games).
 Simply enter your cable or satellite provider’s sign-in information when the site prompts you to gain access to both of TNT’s available streams.
 With TNT slated to air the lion’s share of NBA playoff action, we recommend bookmarking this streaming option for quick access.

 Available via: